-LET THEIR NAMES BE SEEN To the Editor of the Evening Ledger: Sir-May I suggest that for the enlightenment of unthinking voters you place in some con-spicuous position as standing matter until after election a list of Councilmen who hold county or State jobs and name the yearly pay of each!
+LET THEIR NAMES BE SEEN To the Editor of the Evening Ledger: Sir-May I suggest that for the enlightenment of unthinking voters you place in some conspicuous position as standing matter until after election a list of Councilmen who hold county or State jobs and name the yearly pay of each?
 Over it all let the caption be "Good Republi cans are we."
-It the space required is too great for its daily appearance, how about several times a week?
-It makes one weary to see every effort work-ing toward business methods frustrated, not to say anything about downright stealing.
+If the space required is too great for its daily appearance, how about several times a week?
+It makes one weary to see every effort working toward business methods frustrated, not to say anything about downright stealing.
 JOHN S. EVANS.
-1945 North Camac street.

-To the Editor of the Evening Ledger: Sir-I am giad to see the EVENING LEDGER calling Philadelphia's attention to the shocking state of Ben Franklin's face.
+WASH FRANKLIN'S FACE To the Editor of the Evening Ledger: Sir-I am glad to see the Evening Lenger calling Philadelphia's attention to the shocking state of Ben Franklin's face.
 As your reporter truthfully says, the head is streaked with the weather, the waistcoat with what might pass for gruel.
-Surely Philadelphia is neither so poverty-stricken-even with a Municipal Court to pay for-nor so shameless, as to WASH FRANKLIN'S FACE begrudge the small courtesy of a bath to so eminent a man.
+Surely Philadelphia is neither so poverty-stricken-even with a Municival Court to pay for-nor so shameless, as to begrudge the small courtesy of a bath to so minent a man.
 Philadelphia, September 25, 1914.

-ENGLISH HAVE THE ADVANTAGE To the Editor of the Public Ledger: Sir-The English have the advantage because they use our language and we print their poems.
-If some of the stirring verse which has in Germany the United States so that everybody could read it, there would be a very great change in opinion.
-We only get the London point of view in this country, and the London journalists never let anything get by that is not favorable to Atlantic City, September 22, 1914.
+F. K. L. ENGLISH HAVE THE ADVANTAGE To the Editor of the Public Ledger: Sir-The English have the advantage because they use our language and we print their poems.
+If some of the stirring verse which has been written in Germany could be published in the United States so that everybody could read It, there would be a very great change in opinion.
+We only get the London point of view in this country, and the London journalists never let anything get by that is not favorable to S. T. LEINBERGH.
+Atlantic City, September 22, 1914.

-GARLIC OBJECTIONABLE To the Editor of the Public Ledger: Sir-There should be some law forbidding people who have eaten garlic to ride on the sub-way until the effects have dissipated themselves.
-Last Sunday the odor was so objection able that I was compelled to leave my seat and walk to the front car, where fresh air came through.
+GARLIC OBJECTIONABLE To the Editor of the Public Ledger: Sir-There should be some law forbidding people who have eaten garlic to ride on the subway until the effects have dissipated themselves.
+Last Sunday the odor was so objections able that I was compelled to leave my seat and walk to the front car, where fresh air came through.
 Can't something be done about this?
-S. T. VERNON.

 Overbrook, September 22, 1914.